ryanj-0/Work_sample/README.md

 # Summary
-Formerly named *DMRC_sample*, this is a work sample for employers to see my work, how I code, and what my abilites are as someone who uses R. Below are descriptions of folders which house differnt parts of the code for the main script, *dpscd_hiring_exercise.R*.
+Formerly named *MDRC_sample*, this is a work sample for employers to see my work, how I code, and what my abilites are as someone who uses R. Below are descriptions of folders which house differnt parts of the code for the main script, *dpscd_hiring_exercise.R*.
 The titles of the scripts are somewhat descriptive as this repo is a work in progress in terms of organization, and hopefully will be organized within a week or so.

 Updates to come for repo are: